joaomlourenco/novathesis_word/README.md

 This template attempt to respect the layout of the thesis and dissertations at FCT-NOVA, mimicking the visual produced with the [NOVAthesis LaTeX template](https://joaomlourenco.github.io/novathesis/).

-There are two identical versions:
+There are two similar versions:

 * one for monographs written in Portuguese, and
 * another for monographs written in English.